JScott/robot_sweatshop/README.md

 ## Extra scripts

 You're probably going to be doing the same stuff over and over, like `git clone` or `git pull` depending on if the repo already exists in the workspace.
-Check out [Sweatshop Gears](), package management that comes bundled with Robot Sweatshop.
+Check out `sweatshop-gears --help`, provided by [Sweatshop Gears](https://github.com/JScott/sweatshop-gears-cli).
+This is essentially package management for scripts and processes that comes bundled with Robot Sweatshop.